Building a Strong Administration

 The process of reviewing applications and making hires will vary based on the administration's timeline, the number of positions available, and the volume of interest.
 However, certain guidelines are relevant for hiring processes of all sizes.
 These steps will allow you to draw from a larger talent pool without being overwhelmed by the number of applications.

-• Filter applicants from the general pool based on experience and interest: Use data from quantifiable and categorial questions to filter applicants into different lists for review.
+• Filter applicants from the general pool based on experience and interest: Use data from quantifiable and categorical questions to filter applicants into different lists for review.

-• Establish a system to narrow the eligible applicants: Staff review the different lists of candidates and establish shortlists.
+• Establish a system to narrow the eligible applicants: Staff review the different lists of applicants and establish shortlists.
+Use a simple rubric to allow for consistency in score across all applicants.
 As the pool is narrowed there may be a need to invite eligible candidates to provide more information.

-See below for an example of a robust hiring process workflow.
+See below for an example of a hiring process workflow.

 3. Activating and Onboarding